CodeSmile-0000011110110111/LunyScript-Plan/pages/Resource Addressing.md

 - LATER LunyUrl class
 	- => a string wrapper representing a path in game engines
-	- - converts to engine-native paths when passed into engine-native code ie prefixes with "res://" in Godot, normalizes path separators, provides "relative path" accessor (refactor CodeSmile AssetDatabase Path class)
+	- converts from/to engine-native paths ie prefixes like "res://" in Godot, normalizing path separators, providing "relative path" accessor (refactor CodeSmile AssetDatabase Path class)